P1155792

 The impact of brain injury can be wide-ranging, affecting movement, thinking, communication, and emotional wellbeing.

-Rehabilitation aims to restore function, promote independence, and improve quality of life at every stage of recovery.cation, and severity of the stroke, and can significantly impact independence and wellbeing.
+Rehabilitation aims to restore function, promote independence, and improve quality of life at every stage of recovery.
+However, the location, and severity of the stroke, and can significantly impact independence and wellbeing.

 Acquired brain injury disrupts the brain’s ability to process and send signals effectively.
 Depending on the cause and severity, this can lead to: